 The third activity area is the boat launch area on the south end of Long Lake.
 The boat launch area provides a concrete ramp for launching boats, parking for l5 cars with boat-trailers, parking for shore fishing, restrooms and a fishing pier.

 Three miles of paved paths for biking and walking connect all areas of the park from three entrances.
 Vehicular access to the park is from Old Highway 8, l/4 mile south of Highway 96.
 Access to the boat launch area is from Long Lake Road at Interstate 694.

 The course – Event includes 1/2 mile swim, 14 mile bike and 3 mile run.

-The Bike- Maps are on the website.
-The 14 mile bike will take you through many neighborhoods in New Brighton and Arden Hills.
+The Bike– The Bike course was new in 2015 because of current road construction.
+People liked it so much, it will be used again ain 2016.
+The map is on the website.
+The 14 mile bike will take you through many neighborhoods in New Brighton and Fridley.
 This area is a favorite for many Twin Cities cyclists and should prove to be very challenging and enjoyable.